xpack-dev-tools/gcc-xpack/scripts/README-OUT.md

 The documentation is available locally in `share/docs`, or [online](https://gcc.gnu.org/onlinedocs/).

+## MacOSX.sdk

+In order to obtain a standalone package, the macOS archive includes a copy of the MacOSX10.10.sdk (partial, since the documentation was excluded).

 ## More info

 For more info and support, please see the xPack project pages from: